 Just as the word "Self" is used to convey this concept of a mutable collective, World could be an externalized metaphor of that word and concept.
 As such, I am afraid you will find multiple worlds here, many of which end in a sort of gray haze, which others are restricted to small, alternating planets of light and unlight.
 Deceit and Truth (the time it takes a revolution to complete).

 Posts and texts will no doubt carry the flavors of my past interests.
-I certainly have better memories of books and specific reading epochs than the (few) men I've been deeply involved with.
+I certainly have better memories of books and specific reading epochs than the (few) men and women I've been deeply involved with.

 You may see a bit of Anne Carson here.
 Some H.D. there.
 A tableau of Tada Chimako and Rainer Maria Rilke discussing poetry together, along with that boisterous group of people yelling at each other in the dusty chalk-chambers, Ludwig, Iris, Friedrich, Michel, Arthur, Martin—you all know who you are.